Ashok Swain: Views and opinions

 Swain has expressed his views through interviews with BBC Radio, NBC News, Voice of America, Al Jazeera, and TRT World, as well as through his articles and tweets.

 Anti-CAA protests

 Writing about the widespread anti-CAA protests in 2019, Swain said the Modi government's legislation such as the Citizenship (Amendment) Act, 2019 made India's 200 million Muslims nervous about their status in an "overwhelmingly Hindu-majority country."

 Swain wrote that Muslims saw through the Citizenship (Amendment) Act's dangers as that law may lead to millions of Muslims being made stateless though the Act initially only sought to give citizenship to religious minorities from India's neighboring countries who are fleeing those countries and seeking refuge in India.
-The Act explicitly failed to mention Muslims while mentioning every other religion.
+According to him, the Act explicitly failed to mention Muslims while mentioning every other religion.

 In February 2020, he shared false voter information of jamia shooter on twitter and alleged that he wasn't a minor.
 He later deleted that tweet claiming 'confusion' over correctness of voter's list entry.